 The full recipe with measurements is in the recipe card below.

-Step 1: Cook the rice with rice vinegar and kosher salt in a saucepan (according to the package) for 15 minutes.
-Fluff it with a fork, cover with a lid, and set it aside to steam.
+Step 1: Cook the sushi rice with rice vinegar and kosher salt in a saucepan (according to the package).
+Once the liquid absorbs, fluff the rice with a fork, cover with a lid, and set it aside to steam.

-Step 2: Set the oven to a low broil and prepare a rimmed baking sheet with parchment paper or a silicone mat.
-Arrange the salmon onto it and broil uncovered for 15 minutes until the salmon reaches 145 °F (63°C)
+Step 2: Preheat the oven to low broil and line a rimmed baking sheet with parchment paper or a silicone mat.
+Arrange the salmon onto it and broil uncovered for 15 minutes, or until the salmon reaches an internal temperature of 145°F (63°C).

-Step 4: Transfer the cooked salmon to a mixing bowl and use a fork to shred it.
-Add three tablespoons of mayonnaise and three tablespoons of Sriracha and combine.
+Step 3: Transfer the cooked salmon to a mixing bowl and use a fork to shred it.
+Add the mayonnaise and Sriracha, and stir to combine.

 If you enjoy the quick dinner idea, try more salmon recipes!

-Finish the meal with your favorite toppings such as green onions, avocado slices, fish roe (tobiko), eel sauce (unagi sauce), or furikake seasoning.
-Or you can add thinly sliced jalapeños or serrano chiles for more heat.
+Finish the salmon casserole with your favorite toppings, like sliced green onions, avocado slices, fish roe (tobiko), eel sauce (unagi), or a sprinkle of furikake seasoning.

 Serving Suggestions